The length of the sheets in the scroll: 1) ca. 680 mm, 2) 660 mm, 3) 665 mm, 4) 135 mm.

 - decorations in the upper and lower margins: ca. 40 mm.

 The state of preservation of the manuscript is quite varied.
 Half of the first membrane is preserved very poorly; the ink is flaked off, there are some water or moisture damages, and the text is barely visible.
 Also, the fourth membrane is rather damaged.
 The rest of the scroll is in good condition.

 The Hebrew text of the Book of Esther is written in polylobed text panels formed of ten semicircles each.
 Such text panels can be rarely found in decorated megillot Esther.
 The spaces between them are filled with floral decorations.
 The upper and lower margins are separated from the rest of the decorations with a bold line.
 Both margins are filled with the same repeating pattern of flowers and ornament.
-The ornamentation in the scroll is executed solely in brown ink.
+All motifs in the scroll are executed solely in brown ink.